 You may see the following symptoms:

-- On leaves and stems: Small, dusty, dark brown spots appear
+- On leaves and stems: Small, dusty, dark brown spots, often surrounded by a pale yellow halo, appear

 - Maximise air flow around the plants by wider spacing and avoid damp, humid sites

-- Destroy infected plant material at the end of the season
+- Destroy infected plant material because spores produced at the end of the season can survive in a semi-dormant state in crop residues and on seed

 There are no effective fungicides available to gardeners for rust control on broad beans.

-Uromyces viciae-fabae is a typical example of a rust fungus that carries out its entire life cycle on one host, which, in the UK, is the broad bean.
+Uromyces viciae-fabae var. viciae-fabae is a typical example of a rust fungus that carries out its entire life cycle on one host, which, in the UK, is the broad bean.
 Unlike chocolate spot, the infected leaf tissues remain alive, providing nutrients for the fungus while it produces dusty brown airborne dispersal spores.
-A dormant resting spore carries it over the winter.
+A semi-dormant resting spore carries it over the winter.

 Another fungal pathogen, Didymella fabae (syn.
 Ascochyta fabae), causes spots on leaves and pods, but is usually less damaging than broad bean rust.